Calvatia cyathiformis: Description

+Similar species

 Outside of the genus, similar species include Lycoperdon utriforme.

 Habitat and distribution

 Calvatia cyathiformis is commonly found in grazing paddocks and grassed areas around the wet areas of Australia in the southwest of Western Australia, and from Adelaide in South Australia to Cooktown, on Cape York Peninsula, as well as in Darwin, Northern Territory.

 Uses

-It is said to be edible until the flesh begins to turn to a tan colour.
-According to MushroomExpert.Com:To make a meal from most mushrooms, you probably hope to find at least a half dozen to a dozen, depending on the size.
-The large Calvatia species are special, because one or two at the most will probably be sufficient for a dinner for two.
-While this puffball does not have a strong flavor of its own, it is still quite good, and its ability to absorb flavors makes it a rewarding find.
+It is considered a choice edible when it is young and the interior is white.
+It is no longer edible when it's interior flesh turns to a tan colour.
+The puffball has not been noted to have a distinctive odor or taste.